me-redteam/methodologies/Web Application/test.md

 3.9.
 Check whether any weak security questions/Answer are presented (if exist).

 3.10.
 Check for default credentials such as `admin/admin or root/root`, search for default credentials if the target is a product that has public ducmentation.

+3.11.
+Check if the login page is protected by `SSL/TLS` to make sure that the credentials are not sent over unencrypted channel: